 Listen to the Children is structured around the 8 weeks of the Epiphany season using some of the Year A lectionary scriptures and some additional scriptures.

 This worship resource includes theological reflections, prayers and a children’s reflection for each week.
 The voices of children, background information on justice issues and action suggestions will be organized into bulletin inserts.
 New this year, the thoughts and faces of children linked to each week’s theme will also be available as slides.

-French resource: an abridged version of Listen to the Children (weeks 3 and 8) is a resource focused on ecological justice.
-Download Epiphany 2019: Écoutez les enfants.
+An abridged French version of Listen to the Children (weeks 3 and 8) is a resource focused on ecological justice.
+Download Écoutez les enfants.

 QUESTIONS: contact Shannon at email@example.com.